 - Looking at metrics like engagement rate, impressions, etc. to gauge reach and authority.

 - Browsing through their past content and posts to see if their values match yours or at least doesn’t deviate too far.

 - The creator’s content should be relevant to your product.
 It should be high-quality.

 An easier way to find and collaborate with the correct influencer for a campaign is to use an influencer marketing platform.
 Their tools ensure that all rules are followed without any effort on your part.

 Most brands stop at step 4.
 Once the creator is hired, deliverables are decided and, well, delivered; they think it’s done and dusted.

 It is not.
 Tracking and analysing the results of the campaign is a no brainer.
-When you measure them, you find out if the campaign succeeded.
+When you measure influencer marketing campaigns, you find out if they succeeded or not.

 Assume the goal of your influencer marketing campaign was to reach 10K followers in 2 months.
 Without actually checking the increase in follower number, you can’t assess the true impact and take corrective actions, if needed.